Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 ![image](lab_qns_images/06_parsing_MFT.jpg)

 After that, using the resultant CSV, and exploring it in the Timeline tool, the file's Host URL is visible in the Zone ID contents.
-This file, was last accessed in 19th June 2024, 09:55:48am.
+This file was last accessed on 19th June 2024, 09:55:48am.

 ![image](lab_qns_images/07_host_url_of_quiz_file.jpg)

-In addition that, within the Quiz.rar, there's a file that can contain the hostname of the attacker's workstation.
+Additionally, within the Quiz.rar, there's a file that can contain the hostname of the attacker's workstation.

 Amongst the files within the folder: </br>
 ![image](lab_qns_images/08_lnk_file_in_quiz_rar.jpg)